 Risk management includes the consideration of appropriate compliance procedures.
-The most important of these is export certification (see ISPM No. 7: Export certification system).
-The important of these is export certification (see ISPM No. 7: Export certification system).
-The issuance of phytosanitary certificates (see ISPM No. 12: Guidelines for Phytosanitary Certificates) provides official assurance that a consignment is "considered to be free from the quarantine pests specified by the importing contracting party and to conform with the current phytosanitary requirements of the importing contracting party."
+The most important of these is export certification (see ISPM 7:1997).
+The issuance of phytosanitary certificates (see ISPM 12:2001) provides official assurance that a consignment is "considered to be free from the quarantine pests specified by the importing contracting party and to conform with the current phytosanitary requirements of the importing contracting party."
 It thus confirms that the specified risk management options have been followed.
 An additional declaration may be required to indicate that a particular measure has been carried out.
 Other compliance measures may be used subject to bilateral or multilateral agreement.

-Information on Phytosanitary Certificates regarding LMOs (as with any other regulated articles) should only be related to phytosanitary measures (see ISPM No. 12: Guidelines for phytosanitary certificates).
+S2 Information on phytosanitary certificates regarding LMOs (as with any other regulated articles) should only be related to phytosanitary measures (see ISPM 12:2001).